 - Distracted by My Own Sexy: Trelane likes admiring his reflection.
 Of course, this makes sneaking up on him difficult.

-- Energy Beings: What Trelane and others like him (Fanon theory: the Q Continuum, and the novel Q Squared uses this interpretation) are when they aren't pretending to be human.
+- Energy Beings: What Trelane and others like him are when they aren't pretending to be human.

-- Glove Slap: Kirk uses one of Not-Yeoman-Rand's gloves to challenge Trelane, who is all too eager to take part in an old fashioned Duel to the Death.
+- Glove Slap: Kirk uses one of Yeoman Ross' gloves to challenge Trelane, who is all too eager to take part in an old-fashioned Duel to the Death.

 - Graceful Ladies Like Purple: Trelane believes this.
-The Regency style gown with Opera Gloves he zaps Not-Yeoman-Rand into is a fine shade of lavender.
+The Regency style gown with Opera Gloves he zaps Yeoman Ross into is a fine shade of lavender.

 - Hanging Judge: Trelane makes believe at being one, complete with powdered wig.

-- Heroic Sacrifice: Kirk staying behind to distract Trelane so that the Enterprise can escape from orbit.
+- Heroic Sacrifice: Kirk intends this, staying behind to distract Trelane so that the Enterprise can escape from orbit.
 This would have two possible outcomes - either the vengeful Trelane kills him or Kirk dies from oxygen deprivation after defeating him.
+It's subverted when Trelane's parents show up just as he is about to finish Kirk off.

-- Hot Blooded Sideburns: The passionate, if quick tempered Trelane has a pair.
+- Hot Blooded Sideburns: The passionate and quick-tempered Trelane has a pair.
 Granted, he may only be wearing them because they were fashionable in the timeline he's trying to re-create, but it still fits.

 - Humans Are Bastards: Trelane believes this.
 That's why he admires them so!

-- Japanese Politeness: Trelane bows to Sulu and calls him "Honorable Sir."
-Sulu responds "Is he for real?"
+- Japanese Politeness: Trelane bows to Sulu and calls him, "Honorable Sir."
+Sulu responds, "Is he kidding?!"

 - Large Ham: Trelane.

-- Must Have Caffeine: Not-Yeoman-Rand serves up cups of coffee for everyone on the bridge at the opening of the episode.
+- Must Have Caffeine: Yeoman Ross serves up cups of coffee for everyone on the bridge at the opening of the episode.
 Doesn't it strike anyone as odd that they're allowing open beverages near what is probably very important electrical equipment?

 - No Challenge Equals No Satisfaction: Trelane repeatedly complains that hunting Kirk is "too easy" to be any fun.